OpenRLHF/OpenRLHF-Docs/docs/source/performance.rst

 - For multi-nodes RLHF, please use ``--vllm_sync_backend nccl`` with vLLM 0.7.2+.
 - Enable `enable_prefix_caching <https://docs.vllm.ai/en/stable/automatic_prefix_caching/apc.html>`_ in vLLM generation when ``n_samples_per_prompts`` > 1.
 - Using hybrid engine ``--colocate_all_models`` and ``--vllm_enable_sleep`` rather than distributed RLHF when the model size and context length are small values.
+- For a large base model, if an OOM occurs, do not use any ``--colocate_xxxx`` options.

 SFT/RM/DPO/PPO training
 ------------------